COVID-19 pandemic in Pakistan: 11–19 March – Outbreak

 On 11 March 76 suspected cases were reported in several districts of Punjab province, including Lahore, Gujranwala, Sargodha, Hafizabad and Lodhran.
 The Healthcare Department officials informed that ten patients were immediately cleared of the suspicion, while 55 patients were cleared after testing negative.
 A second case in Gilgit-Baltistan was confirmed the same day in Skardu leaving the tally at 20.
 A third case was confirmed in Gilgit-Baltistan in Shigar District on 12 March, who had a travel history of Iran and was reported to be under treatment at the Skardu hospital.
 The same day, Murtaza Wahab informed that the second patient of the virus had completely recovered.
 On 13 March, the Sindh Health Department identified a 52-year-old patient as positive, which marked the first case of local disease transmission as the patient had travelled from Islamabad.
 24 of the 27 suspected cases in Khyber Pakhtunkwa were also cleared that day.
+10% of International travelers were also infected but remained asymptomatic.
 At the end of the day, the total number of cases had risen to 28, with six new cases in Taftan and another in Sindh.
 By 14 March, the number of cases was 31 as two new patients were found positive in Karachi while one was reported in Islamabad.